Listen to the interview below and be sure to subscribe to the Employer Branding Podcast.

-Booking.com is an accommodation website, we bring supply from hotels, bed and breakfasts, apartments, holiday homes together with customers from all over the world.
+Booking.com is an accommodation website, we bring supply from hotels, bed and breakfasts, apartments, and holiday homes together with customers from all over the world.
 So we are by far the largest online accommodation website in the world and depending on how you count, we’re the third largest e-commerce company in the world.

 Using culture to attract and relocate new hires:

 So, we started out trying to find people in Amsterdam.
 That didn’t work.
 We then expanded to the Netherlands.
 That didn’t work.
-Basically for every person in the Netherlands, there are about three jobs in technology, there’s a huge under-supply.
+Basically, for every person in the Netherlands, there are about three jobs in technology, and there’s a huge under-supply.
 So we went out and we got CVs in through our website and then we got this one CV and the guy looked really promising.
-And it was just great and so we invited him to Amsterdam, and he came into reception and the guy didn’t speak English.
+And it was just great and so we invited him to Amsterdam, and he came into reception, and the guy didn’t speak English.

 The consumer brand in relation to the employer brand:

 I think if you are an e-commerce professional and you have experience in tech, then we play in quite a big league, and people know us, generally.
 And so what we see is that right now around 70% of people that apply with us have just booked with us, so that’s interesting.